 Which destination comes first to your mind when you think about Malaysia?
 Probably Kuala Lumpur and Penang island?
 No?
 Something else?
 Then, great! :).
-Of course there are more places to visit but my 2 mentioned are advertised most and more information you can find about it.
+Of course, there are more places to visit but my 2 mentioned are advertised most and more information you can find about it.
 This time my outlook goes to street art in Penang island (how to get there).

 In the very beginning

-Like written in timeout.com – Kuala Lumpur based art company, “Sculpture at Work” won the rights to the state government’s commissioned art challenge “Marking George Town: An Idea Competition for UNESCO World Heritage Site” in 2009.
+As written in timeout.com – Kuala Lumpur based art company, “Sculpture at Work” won the rights to the state government’s commissioned art challenge “Marking George Town: An Idea Competition for UNESCO World Heritage Site” in 2009.
 Sculpture’s creative director Tang Mun Kian knew this was the start of the largest art assignment in the state.
 “Marking George Town’s” brief was a matter of “we have this city, what can you do with it?.

-“The streets of George Town were named after the trades, people and events, which means every street has its own unique story.
+“The streets of George Town were named after the trades, people, and events, which means every street has its own unique story.
 With the rising rental, many of the original inhabitants moved out and with them, the stories as well” Tang discovers.
 “So, the idea is to put the stories back into the city” he adds.
 Within the confines of their workshop, every single steel diorama was bent and shaped to bring stories and inspiration to life.

 Even if some murals were made during 3 years period.
-The first step which made street art in Penang famous, was the project “Mirrors George Town” for George Town Festival 2012.
+The first step which made street art in Penang famous was the project “Mirrors George Town” for George Town Festival 2012.
 In this festival Lithuanian young artist Ernest “ZACH” Zacharevic was invited to lead this project (and it seems it was the beginning of his international carrier).
 There are 6 murals made by him for this project (at least those who are named – hope he left more marks there that people still need to discover and be surprised:)).
 Truly, his 1st mural in “Love Lane” street was made in 2011, before he attended the project.
 It was a portrait of an Indian woman but people’s response wasn’t so positive back then.
-Rest of 6 Zach murals were made already under the project.
-After it, even BBC called him “Malaysia’s answer to Banksy”.
+The rest of the 6 Zach murals were made already under the project.
+After it, even the BBC called him “Malaysia’s answer to Banksy”.

 How street art in Penang looks now?

 It’s growing!
-You can find murals, other works in the busy street markets, shops and undiscovered corners of famous attractions to surprise you.
+You can find murals, other works in the busy street markets, shops, and undiscovered corners of famous attractions to surprise you.